smartslab/objectRecognitionTopologicalFeatures/README.md

         + ImageSet_livingroom
 ```

-3. Modify the datasets/build_voc2012_data.py and datasets/data_generator.py for the UW-IS dataset.
+3. Modify the existing files `datasets/build_voc2012_data.py` and `datasets/data_generator.py` appropriately for the UW-IS dataset.
-4. Use segMapUtils/convertToRaw.py to convert binary segmentation maps to raw annotations (pixel value indicates class labels).
-Then use segMapUtils/createTrainValSets.py to generate the training and validation sets for training the DeepLabv3+ model.
-Run convert_uwis.sh from within the deeplab/datasets directory to convert annotations into tensorflow records for the model.
+4. Use `segMapUtils/convertToRaw.py` to convert binary segmentation maps to raw annotations (pixel value indicates class labels).
+Then use `segMapUtils/createTrainValSets.py` to generate the training and validation sets for training the DeepLabv3+ model.
+Run `convert_uwis.sh` from within the `deeplab/datasets` directory to convert annotations into tensorflow records for the model.
 5. Place appropriate initial checkpoint available from [here](https://github.com/tensorflow/models/tree/master/research/deeplab) in the init_models folder.
-6. Use train_uwis.sh followed by export_uwis.sh from within the deeplab directory to train a DeepLabv3+ model and to export the trained model, respectively.
+6. Use `train_uwis.sh` followed by `export_uwis.sh` from within the deeplab directory to train a DeepLabv3+ model and to export the trained model, respectively.
-7. Run loadmodel_inference.py from within the deeplab directory to generate segmentation maps for scene images using the trained model.
+7. Run `loadmodel_inference.py` from within the deeplab directory to generate segmentation maps for scene images using the trained model.
-8. Use segMapUtils/cropPredsObjectWise.py to obtain cropped object images from the scene segmentation map.
+8. Use `segMapUtils/cropPredsObjectWise.py` to obtain cropped object images from the scene segmentation map.
-9. Run loadmodel_inference.py again (using the same trained model) to generate object segmentatipn maps for all the cropped object images.
+9. Run `loadmodel_inference.py` again (using the same trained model) to generate object segmentatipn maps for all the cropped object images.

 At this stage, object segmentation maps would have the following filename structure `<sceneImageName>_<cropId>_cropped.png`.
 Before moving to the next step, all the object segmentation maps are to labeled with appropriate category id for training the recognition networks.
 The steps in persistent feature extraction and recognition assume the following filename structure for object segmentation maps: